 Currently in the midst of the dreaded college hunt?
 Making those pro/con charts?
 We love to talk to prospective students about any questions you may have regarding the Jazz scene here at the College.
-Please follow these simple steps in order to make the process as easy as possible:
+Have a look at our FAQ's below and please follow these simple steps in order to make the process as easy as possible:

 - VISIT US.
 We welcome you to join us in rehearsals on M/W evenings, 7pm-11pm.
 Bring your instrument or inform us of what you need so we can hear you and start the admissions process.
-It is also possible to meet with Bruce as you travel through Amherst.
+It is also possible to meet with Bruce, Prof. Robinson and/or Prof. Harper as you travel through Amherst.
 Be in touch to organize this.
+Note-there is often a Jazz-related course being offered on all days of the week and there are jazz combo rehearsals that take place on all days and nights of the week.
+It is a great opportunity for you to hear (and sit in) with us in our ensembles and/or classes.

 - FILL OUT AN ARTS SUPPLEMENT.
 If you are serious about playing music at the college level, this is a first step for most institutions.
 This way, you can be on our radar for as long as possible.
 The guidelines for the Amherst Arts Suppliment are found here.
 Jazz@Amherst also has additional suggestions, seen below: